julienc91/pystassh/docs/index.rst

 Description
 ===========

-``pystassh`` is a python 3 library that allows you to easily run commands on a remote server via SSH.
+``pystassh`` is a Python 3 library that allows you to easily run commands on a remote server via SSH.

 Compatibility